Generic Name: aspirin (oral) (AS pir in)

 Avoid alcohol.
 Heavy drinking can increase your risk of stomach bleeding.

 If you are taking Arthritis Pain to prevent heart attack or stroke, avoid also taking ibuprofen (Advil, Motrin).
-Ibuprofen may make this medicine less effective.
-If you must use both medications, take the ibuprofen at least 8 hours before or 30 minutes after you take the this medicine (non-enteric coated form).
+Ibuprofen can make this medicine less effective in protecting your heart and blood vessels.
+If you must use both medications, ask your doctor how far apart your doses should be.

 Ask a doctor or pharmacist before using other medicines for pain, fever, swelling, or cold/flu symptoms.
 They may contain ingredients similar to Arthritis Pain (such as magnesium salicylate, ibuprofen, ketoprofen, or naproxen).